Skip to main content

 IAASB ISA 540 Post-Implementation Review

-Updated September 2025
+Updated December 2025

 Blue lines of light on a darker blue background

-Updated September 2025
+Updated December 2025

-For further information, visit the Technology Position project page
+For further information, visit the Technology Position project page.

 Digital image of blue arrows pointing right on a dark background

-Updated September 2025
+Updated December 2025

 • Understand how firms and practitioners are applying ISQM 1, Quality Management for Firms That Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements, and ISA 220 (Revised), Quality Management for an Audit of Financial Statements, to emerging technologies used in audit and assurance engagements, particularly technological tools that are opaque and difficult to interpret.